diffblue/cbmc/doc/architectural/compilation-and-development.md

 The regression tests are contained in the `regression/` folder.
 They are grouped into directories for each of the tools/modules.
-Each of these contains a directory per test case, containing a C or C++ file that triggers the bug and a `.desc` file that describes the tests, expected output and so on.
+Each of these contains multiple directories, each of which contains input files and one or more`.desc` files that describe what command to run, what output is expected and so on.
 There is a Perl script, `test.pl` that is used to invoke the tests as:

     ../test.pl -c PATH_TO_CBMC